 A Clutch survey states median costs of native iPhone (iOS) app development varies from $38,000 – $171,000.
-Or, as high as $500,000—or more.
-It all depends on what’s under the hood.
+Or as high as $500,000+.
+It all depends on what is under the hood.

-A Tin Lizzie costs a lot less than a Beamer: basic functionality vs. lots of power, bells and whistles.
+A Tin Lizzie costs a lot less than a Beamer: basic functionality vs. lots of power, bells, and whistles.

 So, too, with a mobile app.
 Your call: your cost.

 What is the starting point?
 There are different starting points.
 The topic “How much does a mobile app cost?” is vast.
 It includes a series of interconnected questions.

 This post contains a collection of FAQs mobile app development costs.

 There are two main sections.
 General section describes common problems of estimating costs of outsourcing app development.
 In specific section, you get information on how much it will cost you to develop a mobile app with IT Craft.